 The Canadian Anti-Monopoly Project (CAMP) is a think tank dedicated to addressing the issues caused by monopoly power in Canada.
 CAMP produces research and advocates for policy proposals to make Canada’s economy more fair, free, and democratic.

 Andrew Cameron is a co-founder of CAMP, founder of the Center for Small Town Success, and host of the podcast Monopolies Killed My Hometown.
 Andrew is the Vice President of Northumberland Properties, a business he founded with his father in 2010.
-Andrew is passionate about understanding how competition policy has decimated small businesses and stolen the ability for small towns to make decisions about their future.

 As a non-profit think tank, CAMP relies on donations, grants, and gifts from individuals and organizations aligned with our vision to support our work.
 CAMP’s work will always be driven by the fight against monopoly and for a more fair, free, and democratic economy, and any funding received will only go to further that vision.

 We are grateful for pro bono support from many others behind the scenes, and we are currently in the process of building our Advisory Board.

 CAMP will make public all supporters who contribute $5,000 or more per year.
 Any funding directed towards specific reports, research, or events will be made explicit, allowing the audience to make their own judgements on its impact on our work.

 CAMP will accept anonymous donations for general support only if it is clear that safeguards are in place to ensure the use of that donation is fully within CAMP’s independent control.

 CAMP interacts with a wide range of actors in Canada’s policy space from advocates, academics, policy makers, and public servants.
 To allow for free flowing discussion, CAMP conducts non-public events under the Chatham House Rule.